Game Taco agrees to buy skill-based games publisher WorldWinner from Sony

 “We’re positioned to bring more games to the market faster as a platform for third parties,” Barrow said.

-Telos Advisors served as financial advisors and Cooley as legal advisors to GSN/Sony Pictures Entertainment.
+Telos Advisors served as financial advisers and Cooley as legal advisers to GSN/Sony Pictures Entertainment.
 Platinum Equity was represented by Simpson, Thacher & Bartlett.
 David Nathanson was represented by Loeb & Loeb.
 Game Taco was represented by Donahue Fitzgerald.

 The combined companies will have more than 60 employees, not including a number of contractors.